gastonstat/stat154/README.md

 ## 1. Introduction and Preamble for PCA

 :speaker: __ABOUT__: We begin with some preliminary concepts and an overview of Statistical Learning methods.
-Then we discuss the concept of data as a set ob objects or individuals on which one or more variables have been measured.
+Then we discuss the concept of data as a set of objects or individuals on which one or more variables have been measured.
 More specifically, we do this from a decisive geometric perspective.

 :book: __READING__: